FrancisLandryOzale/hello-world/README.md

 I love reading articles about economy, politics, and arts.

-I am learning Python for data analysis and I like it!
+I am learning Python for data analysis and drink ice tea!